This is the start of a short series about the language/terminology/jargon of phonics – but first a little news!

 That Reading Thing is still our gold standard one-to-one programme for older struggling readers who need a boost before they feel confident enough to engage in more formal lessons in a group or classroom.
 That Spelling Thing is much less prescriptive and is home almost anywhere as long as students (of any age) are beyond the emergent reader level.

 However, I’ve been meeting teachers and support staff whose schools have literacy needs which can’t be addressed by That Reading Thing and That Spelling Thing as they are now.
 Budgets have been cut, it’s hard to schedule one-to-one in secondary school and there are LOTS of students who need help with their spelling who don’t necessarily need the full TRT programme.
 Subject teachers can see the need for improved literacy but find it hard to put a spelling programme in place.
-In response, we’re now in the mid-stages of creating “STaRT Anywhere” which takes the best of TST and TRT to create a powerful spelling course for small groups or even whole classes.
-We’re also training up “Splod Squads” (oh you’ll love this if you’re of a certain televison age) who will cascade top rate spelling strategies throughout a school or college.
-More on that another time but do get in touch if you’re interested.
+In response, we’re now in the mid-stages of creating “STaRT Anywhere” which takes the best of TST and TRT to teachers with small classes or groups of

 So what’s this about a ‘literacy conversation’?
 I use that term to describe a key element in any programme we offer: the ability for everyone – students and teachers – to use the same language to talk about reading and spelling.
 In That Reading Thing we call it ‘talking off ledges’ with a rock climbing analogy.
 In That Spelling Thing we call them scripts or prompts.
 In both cases, it’s about giving direction conversationally without giving answers.
 It’s about allowing students to develop an internal dialogue which gives them confidence in the face of an unfamiliar word when you’re not around.